SamratSengupta/gesture-recognition/README.md

 Stop: Pause the movie

-Each video is a sequence of 30 frames (or images).
-In the next couple of lectures, our subject matter expert Snehansu will walk you through the structure of the dataset.

-The training data consists of a few hundred videos categorised into one of the five classes.
+Each video is a sequence of 30 frames (or images).It consists of a few hundred videos categorised into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.

 The data is in a zip file.
 The zip file contains a 'train' and a 'val' folder with two CSV files for the two folders.
 These folders are in turn divided into subfolders where each subfolder represents a video of a particular gesture.
 Each subfolder, i.e. a video, contains 30 frames (or images).
 All images in a particular video subfolder have the same dimensions but different videos may have different dimensions.